arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 The following exercises make up this hands-on lab:

-1. Using the Windows Identity Foundation with a WCF Service in Windows Azure
+1. Using the Windows Identity Foundation with a WCF Service in Microsoft Azure

 > **Note:** Each exercise is accompanied by a starting solution located in the Begin folder of the exercise that allows you to follow each exercise independently of the others.
 Please be aware that the code snippets that are added during an exercise are missing from these starting solutions and that they will not necessarily work until you complete the exercise.
 Inside the source code for an exercise, you will also find an End folder containing a Visual Studio solution with the code that results from completing the steps in the corresponding exercise.
 You can use these solutions as guidance if you need additional help as you work through this hands-on lab.